 Why this choice for keys and key wrapping?

 DevOps staff does not have access to the Windows OS service account and cannot read the RSA key-pair from the local certificate store.
 DevOps staff also does not have access to the Administrator account on the production machine.
 The password for the Administrator account is generated randomly at deployment time and then thrown away.
 If we have problems with a production machine that would necessitate Administrator access to fix, we throw it away and rebuild new one.

 For your protection we do NOT backup the RSA or AES keys so as to not create further copies that would have to be secured.
 This is perhaps they only case known to us where not creating a backup leads to more protection.
-The only place where both the encryption and and storage access keys exist at rest is in the Azure Management Service and the CEO is the only person who has access to that account.
 If a catastrophic event were to happen the consequence of losing the keys is small: all users would have to reauthorize FreeBusy (for calendar providers who support OAuth) or re-enter their password.
 It's a small price to pay for the extra security.

 Key Management for Enterprises

 Companies who purchase FreeBusy for Enterprise get their own dedicated set of encryptions keys, created and managed using Azure Key Vault, rather than using the general, multi-tenant keys described above.
 The algorithm for protecting credentials remains the same, however dedicated keys are generated and stored in hardware security modules (HSMs) rather than in Azure Storage.
 Key operations are done inside the HSMs, which are certified FIPS 140-2 Level 2, allowing the enterprise to audit key usage.